grodansparadis/vscp/docs/level2_driver_bluetooth_proximity.md

  | _send_detect          | boolean | false      | Set to true to enable detect events.                                                 |
  | _disable_radio_detect | boolean | false      | Normally also the radio unit is detected.
 Set this variable to true to disable this. |

-The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.conf.
+The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.json.
 So in the examples below the driver have the name **btprox1** and the full variable name for the **_paustime* will thus be

     btproxy1_pausetime